bayramcicek/bayramcicek.github.io/1_about.markdown

 Hi.
 I'm Bayram Çiçek. <br>

-I graduated with a bachelor's degree in Computer Engineering from Çanakkale Onsekiz Mart University.
-I've successfully completed my internship at LibreOffice as a Google Summer of Code 2021 student.
-Currently, I'm contributing to LibreOffice as a Google Summer of Code 2023 participant.
+I have a bachelor's degree in Computer Engineering from Çanakkale Onsekiz Mart University.
+I participated in Google Summer of Code 2021 & 2023 at LibreOffice.
+Now, I'm working at Collabora Productivity as an associate software engineer since October 2023.

 ___